elemental/Elemental/doc/source/advanced/eigen_svd.rst

    class which has the member function ``R operator()( R omega ) const``.
    See `examples/advanced/RealSymmetricFunction.cpp <../../../../examples/advanced/RealSymmetricFunction.cpp>`_ for an example usage.

-.. cpp:function:: void RealHermitianFunction( UpperOrLower uplo, DistMatrix<std::complex<R>,MC,MR>& A, const RealFunctor& f )
+.. cpp:function:: void RealHermitianFunction( UpperOrLower uplo, DistMatrix<Complex<R>,MC,MR>& A, const RealFunctor& f )

    Modifies the eigenvalues of the passed-in complex Hermitian matrix by replacing each eigenvalue :math:`\omega_i` with